mdr-uma/mdr-uma.github.io/_posts/2020-09-07-what_i_know_about_redux_so_far.markdown

 ---
 layout: post
 title:      "What I know about Redux so far.."
-date:       2020-09-07 17:25:53 +0000
+date:       2020-09-07 13:25:54 -0400
 permalink:  what_i_know_about_redux_so_far
 ---

-Redux has been really tough and confusing to me, which is why I am writing a blog about it as my React-Redux Project Blog.
+Redux has been really tough and confusing for me, which is why I chose to write blog about for my React-Redux Project Blog.
 This is the final project and I am really overwhelmed, excited, nervous and all the emotions at the same time.
-All those dedications, time and efforts finally taking place toward success.
-I can not be more happier and proud of what I have achieved in the past 10 months.
-So let's discuss what Redux is and how I implement it on my project?
+All of the dedication of time and effort are finally culminating  toward success.
+I could not be happier and more proud of what I have achieved in the past 10 months.

+So let's discuss what Redux is and how I implemented it in my project.
-So far what I know about redux is: it manages state.
-In the beginning of the curriculum I thought Redux only used in React but that was not a case.While it’s mostly used with React, it can be used with any other JavaScript framework or library like Agular, Vue etc. Redux has three building parts: store, actions and reducers.
+So far what I know about redux is this: It manages state.
+In the beginning of the curriculum I thought Redux was only used in React but that was not a case.
+While it's mostly used with React, it can be used with any other JavaScript framework or library like Agular, Vue etc. Redux has three main parts: a store, actions and reducers.

-The state of the application is kept in a store, and each component can access any state that it needs from this store.
-We can create store like below:
+The state of the application is kept in a store, and each component can access any piece of state that it needs from this store.
+We can create a store as shown below:

 ```
 const store = createStore(usersReducer)
 ```

-This is how my  “store”  setup looks like in my index.js file:
+This is how my  "store"  setup looks like in my index.js file:

 ```
 import React from 'react'